 Most visitors to Rome who are not familiar with the Castel Sant’Angelo view it as a beautiful photo opportunity, but bypass a visit in favor of Rome’s many other historic sites and monuments.
 I would like to encourage anyone visiting Rome to take the time to tour the Castel Sant’Angelo, as it has a fascinating history and offers one of the finest views of Rome from its rooftop terrace.

 A Little History

-Today, the Castel Sant’Angelo is a historic landmark in Rome, and is easily recognized due to its unique shape and the beloved statue of Archangel Saint Michael that sits high above the rooftop terrace.
-The castle is located quite close to Vatican City and directly across the Ponte Sant’Angleo (Bridge of Castel St. Angelo).
-The bridge, which is for pedestrian traffic only is one of the most famous in all of Rome, and was built in 239 AD.
+Today, the Castel Sant’Angelo is a historic landmark in Rome and is easily recognized due to its unique shape and the beloved statue of Archangel Saint Michael that sits high above the rooftop terrace.
+The castle is located quite close to Vatican City and directly across the Ponte Sant'Angelo (Bridge of Castel St. Angelo).
+The bridge, which is for pedestrian traffic only is one of the most famous in all of Rome and was built in 239 AD.

-The name Castel Sant’Angleo also has an interesting story to it and actually came from a vision that Pope Gregory I had in 590 AD of an angel (Saint Michael) that appeared above the castle and supposedly saved the city from the plague.
+The name Castel Sant'Angelo also has an interesting story to it; it came from a vision that Pope Gregory I had in 590 AD of an angel (Saint Michael) that appeared above the castle and supposedly saved the city from the plague.
 The statue of Archangel Saint Michael shows him sheathing his sword in a sign that the end of the plague was at hand.

 Visiting the Museum

 Access to the museum today takes visitors up the 400-foot spiral ramp to the interior of the castle and its six levels.
 The ramp leads to what is known as the imperial tomb, which is a small square room that would have housed the urns containing the ashes of Emperor Hadrian.
 The remains of Hadrian and others have long since been lost to looters over the centuries.